 We are located on the Near Westside of Indianapolis at 75 North Belleview Place Indianapolis, IN 46222, just north of Hawthorne Park.
 It is about one mile west of the Indianapolis Zoo.

 What kind of student does PCRHS accept?

 Providence Cristo Rey High School is looking for students who consistently pass or excel in their classes, and who are motivated to go to college.
 Because each student also participates in the Corporate Work Study Program, each applicant has to be legally eligible to work.
 Students should not have excessive absences or discipline referrals.
+Each application is reviewed by our Admissions Committee, and an admissions decision is made on a case-by-case basis.
 For more information on applying, click here.